People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 Devices Utilising the Internet of Things

-There are many technological advancements emerging that take advantage of the newer IoT capabilities.
+Many technological advancements are emerging that take advantage of the newer IoT capabilities.
 The easiest way to understand how the Internet of Things market is made up is to consider some of the industries which are benefitting the most.

 These include the following as a percentage of the total IoT market: